Google Pinyin: Mac OS X

 A closed beta version of Google Pinyin for Mac OS X was leaked on September 14, 2010.
 A public version was never made available.

-Copyright infringement allegations
+Copyright infringement

 After Google Pinyin was initially released in April 2007, it was soon discovered that Google Pinyin's dictionary database contained employee names of Sogou Pinyin, an indication that the dictionary was taken from Sogou, one of Google's competitors in the Chinese Internet market.
 On April 8, 2007, Google admitted that they used "non-Google database resources".
 Shortly thereafter, a new version of Google Pinyin was released which no longer appeared to be based on Sogou's database.

 Synchronization failure

 Google Pinyin for Windows has been failing to synchronize for years because of the deprecation of Google ClientLogin authentication.
 A client with an alternative authentication method has not been announced yet.
 Google Pinyin for Android can still synchronize (within this platform only).